ThibaultTricard/LavaCake/docs/_sources/HelloWorld.md.txt

 ```

-The window should open itself after that
+The window should open itself after that.

-To know if your window is still alive call the function glfwWindowShouldClose().
+To know if your window is still alive, call the function glfwWindowShouldClose().
-this function return true when the window is alive, and false when the windows must be killed.
+This function returns true when the window is alive and false when the windows must be killed.

-To refresh the Window call glfwPollEvents()
+To refresh the Window, call glfwPollEvents()

 A typical code to render using the LavaCake should look like this :